slorg1/cs-docs/_posts/2020-10-17-parameter_types.md

 # Acknowledgement

-Before closing on the subject, I would like to bring up the key counter arguments that I balance constantly in my mind assessing which strategy works best.
+Before closing on the subject, I would like to bring up the key counter-arguments that I balance constantly in my mind assessing which strategy works best.

 The argument goes as follows:

 > I use keyword arguments _**systematically**_ to make my code more maintainable

-I have seen 2 variation of how it comes to life.
+I have seen 2 variations of how it comes to life.

 ### Some exclusively use it at invocation time and declare the parameters with a clear semantic meaning.
 ```python